jasonzoladz/purescript-rxjs/docs/RxJS/AsyncSubject.md

 subscribeOn :: forall a.
 Scheduler -> AsyncSubject a -> AsyncSubject a
 ```

-Forces the subscription and unsubscription
+Makes subscription happen on a given Scheduler.

 #### `subscribe`